Brit-Am Movement History

 This is the story of Brit-Am or rather part of the story as it has evolved unto the present.

-We are writing this account since it answers questions we are frequently asked, it is important in its own right, and since lately others have been presenting a misleading picture of what Brit-Am was and now is.
+We are writing this account since it answers questions we are frequently asked, it is important in its own right, and since there is need for a more reliable picture of what Brit-Am was and now is.

 We are working mainly from memory but documents and records do exist.
 The reader should expect several of the dates and facts recalled below to undergo revision as different points are clarified: We may well revise and alter this article several times over in the near future.
 The account below will not interest everybody but some of you who are familiar with the subject should find it of great interest.